-- (1) A body designated under subsection (3) may, for the purpose of providing people who are deaf or hard of hearing, or physically or mentally handicapped in other ways, with copies which are sub-titled or otherwise modified for their special needs, make copies of television broadcasts or cable programmes and issue and make available copies to the public, without infringing any copyright in the broadcasts or cable programmes or works included in them. - (2) This section does not apply if, or to the extent that, licences under licensing schemes are available authorizing the act in question and the person so acting knew or ought to have been aware of that fact.
+83. Provision of sub-titled copies of broadcast or cable programme of providing people who are deaf or hard of hearing, or physically or mentally handicapped in other ways, with copies which are sub-titled or otherwise modified for their special needs, make copies of television broadcasts or cable programmes, communicate the broadcasts or cable programmes to the public or issue copies of the broadcasts or cable programmes to the public, without infringing any copyright in the broadcasts or cable programmes or works included in them.
+(Amended 16 of 2022 s.
+55)